 In the yearning stage, the individual has a great need to fulfill the desire to be a parent, so, when it does not happen, it becomes more fervent every day.
 Everything reinforces when the person exposes to promotional materials or items for newborns.
 Close friends and family do not help at this stage because they tend to ask the couple if they are doing things right.
 They tend to not consider the pain experienced by those with infertility.

 The longest stage is Disorganization and Despair.
 This stage characterizes by feeling guilty.
 We have seen how many patients think their infertility is a punishment.
 One given from God for sins committed when they were young.
 They feel a lack of control, anxiety, loneliness, grief, hopelessness, and couples withdraw from their friends because of the stigmas surrounding infertility.

-The Reorganization stage is the one in which the individual accepts and reorganizes his/her personal life, considering a new Life Project.
-This period can take years, or sadly, for many people, it never happens because they give up accepting their destiny.
-Many people experience such deep emotional damage that they think that no one can help them and that there will not be a thing or a person that could be able to alleviate their suffering.
+The Reorganization stage is the one in which the individual accepts and reorganizes his/her personal life.
+In this stage, he all considers a new Life Project.
+This period can take years, or sadly, for many people, it never happens because they give up accepting their fate.
+Many people experience such deep emotional damage that they think no one can help them and that there is nothing anyone can do to alleviate their suffering.